docker/docs/docker-cloud/migration/index.md

 ## What stays the same

 **How users and external systems interact with your Docker applications**.
-Your Docker images, autobuilds, and overall application functionality, remains the same.
+Your Docker images, autobuilds, automated tests, and overall application functionality remain the same.
 For example, if your application uses a Docker image called `myorg/webfe:v3`, and publishes container port `80` to external port `80`, none of this changes.

 Docker Cloud SaaS features stay!
 We are _not_ removing automated builds and registry storage services.